sctplab/SCTP_NKE_ElCapitan/README.md

 sudo cp /Volumes/SCTP_NKE_ElCapitan_01/sctp_uio.h /usr/include/netinet/
 sudo cp /Volumes/SCTP_NKE_ElCapitan_01/libsctp.dylib /usr/lib/
 ```
-Using the first command changes an existing file by adding a definition for
+The first command changes an existing file by adding a definition for
 `MSG_NOTIFICATION`.
-The other commands adds additional files.
+The other commands add additional files.

 ## Using the SCTP KEXT
 ### Loading the SCTP KEXT